afuhflynn/Flint-AI-ChatApp-Frontend/README.md

 ## License

-This project is proprietary and subject to the terms described in the [LICENSE](./LICENSE.txt) file.
+This project is proprietary and subject to the terms described in the [LICENSE TEXT FILE](./LICENSE.txt) or [LICENSE MARKDOWN FILE](./LICENSE.md) file.
 Unauthorized copying, distribution, or modification of this software is strictly prohibited.